Perceptual computing

-Perceptual computing is an application of Zadeh's theory of computing with words on the field of assisting people to make subjective judgments.
+Perceptual computing is an application of Lotfi A. Zadeh's theory of computing with words on the field of assisting people to make subjective judgments.

 Perceptual computer

 The perceptual computer – Per-C – an instantiation of perceptual computing – has the architecture that is depicted in Fig. 1 [2]–[6].
 It consists of three components: encoder, CWW engine and decoder.
 Perceptions – words – activate the Per-C and are the Per-C output (along with data); so, it is possible for a human to interact with the Per-C using just a vocabulary.

 Figure 1.
 Architecture for the perceptual computer.

 A vocabulary is application (context) dependent, and must be large enough so that it lets the end-user interact with the Per-C in a user-friendly manner.
 The encoder transforms words into fuzzy sets (FSs) and leads to a codebook – words with their associated FS models.
 The outputs of the encoder activate a Computing With Words (CWW) engine, whose output is one or more other FSs, which are then mapped by the decoder into a recommendation (subjective judgment) with supporting data.
 The recommendation may be in the form of a word, group of similar words, rank or class.

 Although many details are needed in order to implement the Per-C's three components – encoder, decoder and CWW engine – and they are covered in [5], it is when the Per-C is applied to specific applications, that the focus on the methodology becomes clear.
 Stepping back from those details, the methodology of perceptual computing is: